 School Home Partnership (SHP)

-While the specific function of the group may slightly differ, they all have the same goal of enriching the school community for students and staff.
+While the specific function of the group may slightly differ, all of these school parent groups all have the same goal of enriching the school community for students and staff and are led by parent volunteers.

-Basically, no matter the exact name of the group, they all fall into the PTO category.
+And so basically, no matter the exact name of the group, they all fall into the PTO category and should follow the guidance here on the site about how to organize and operate.

-This video dives into the differences between parent groups.
+This video dives into the differences between PTO versus PTA parent groups.

-Watch to learn the distinction and why that distinction matters!
+Watch to learn the distinction and why that distinction ultimately matters!

 Summing it all up